Supportive Care

 Read more about our physical therapy and occupational therapy services.

-Some expectant parents know their baby has a craniofacial condition because an ultrasound during pregnancy shows a cleft lip and palate or other condition.
-Sometimes genetic testing during pregnancy shows their baby has a genetic disorder.
+Some expectant parents know their baby has a craniofacial condition because an ultrasound during pregnancy shows a cleft lip or other condition.
+Sometimes, genetic testing during pregnancy shows their baby has a genetic disorder.

 Before your baby is born, our prenatal counseling team can talk with you about your baby’s health condition and the care they are likely to need.
 This can help you prepare for their birth and make informed decisions.
-Many parents find it helps to have accurate, up-to-date information.
+Parents find it helps to have accurate, up-to-date information.

 Our social workers help throughout your child’s care.
 We have skilled counselors who provide support and information about your child’s diagnosis and the impact a craniofacial condition may have on your family.